sobisonator/chartermap/TextToDB/documentation/CRM.md

 geometry: GeoJSON object describing the geometry of the location., following the CharterDB convention
 scope: English description of the scope of the classification
 ##### Took place at (P7)
-Refers to where the charter was signed, implies a relationship of E8 Acquisition (which is P45 Incorporated in the TX1 Text) Taking place at the given location
+Refers to where the charter was signed, implies a relationship of the E5 Event of the charter's signing, and the E8 Acquisition (which is P45 Incorporated in the TX1 Text) taking place at the given location.
+##### Transferred title of (P24)
+Refers to the title being transferred
+##### Refers to location (P67)
+Any location referred to that is not the location
 #### Boundary location references (E27- "site")
 Boundary location references are different because boundaries are made up of polygons for which each point and vertex must be linked to a markup of the text which constitutes a section of the boundary date.
 Altogether the boundary locations of a text constitute its boundaries
 ##### Boundary loc instruction (E29 - "Design or procedure")
 id: Unique ID
-next: References boundary_loc_element(id).
+next: References boundary_vertices(id).
 Denotes the boundary location instruction which follows this one
 geometry: GeoJSON object describing the geometry included in the instruction, following the CharterDB convention
 ### Styles (TX10)
 Selected styles which can be attributed to a grapheme.